Our Leadership

 For Sam, AIM at Melanoma is a labor of love, and the family has one over-arching goal: to end melanoma.
 AIM’s success is a testament to their hard work and the enduring spirit of hope and helping others that Charlie left behind.

 As President of AIM at Melanoma, Sam works closely with grantors and the AIM team on future goals for the foundation.
-A large part of her role at AIM includes the oversight of the creation of resources for patients, caregivers, and health care providers—resources such as patient treatment decision-making tools, AIM’s melanoma oncology nursing website, IO Essentials website, and the Skin Cancer Education and Research Foundation website.
+A large part of her role at AIM includes the oversight of the creation of resources for patients, caregivers, and health care providers—resources such as patient treatment decision-making tools, AIM’s melanoma oncology nursing website, IO Essentials website, and the AIM at Skin Cancer website.

 In her advocacy role at AIM, Sam sits on a variety of governmental and non-profit working groups and committees where she advocates for the melanoma community, including NCCN, SWOG, and ECOG, and the ASCO’s systemic therapy melanoma working group.
 She is frequently asked by researchers and industry to share the patient perspective on topics of importance to their research.